madelinefromtableau/snowflake_tableau_PAT_rotation/README.md

 - Test with one data source before batch updating
 - Server name, port, username, password are required.
 The Snowflake port is 443.
 Embed flag and query tag are not required.
 - For embedded datasources, use **Update Workbook Connection** method
+- These are the same methods that can be used for token rotation when needed.